codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-polling-node-telegram-bot-to-production.md

 ---
-title: Deploy a Python Telegram Bot
+title: Deploy a NodeJS Telegram Bot
-description: A guide to deploying a Python Telegram Bot from GitHub.
+description: A guide to deploying a NodeJS Telegram Bot from GitHub.
 ---

-# How to Deploy a Python Telegram Bot to Production on Code Capsules For Free in 5 Minutes
+# How to Deploy a NodeJS Telegram Bot to Production on Code Capsules For Free in 5 Minutes

+*This guide uses polling which is easier but not recommended.
+See [this guide](./how-to-deploy-node-telegram-bot-to-production.md) which shows how to implement the same bot using webhooks.*

-Deploy a Python Telegram Bot and learn how to host backend code on Code Capsules for free in 5 minutes.
+Deploy a NodeJS Telegram Bot and learn how to host backend code on Code Capsules for free in 5 minutes.

 ## Set up

 Code Capsules connects to GitHub repositories to deploy applications.
 To follow this guide, you’ll need a [Code Capsules](https://codecapsules.io/) account and a [GitHub](https://github.com/) account.

-To demonstrate how to deploy a Python Telegram Bot with Code Capsules, we’ve provided an example bot which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/python-telegram-echobot).
+To demonstrate how to deploy a NodeJS Telegram Bot with Code Capsules, we’ve provided an example bot which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/polling-nodejs-telegram-echobot).

 Sign in to GitHub, and fork the example bot repository by clicking “Fork” at the top-right of your screen and selecting your GitHub account as the destination.